Fish and Wildlife Service, Interior.

 We, the U.S. Fish and Wildlife Service, invite the public to comment on applications for permits under section 10(a)(1)(A) of the Endangered Species Act, as amended (ESA; 16 U.S.C.
 1531 et seq.).
 The requested permits would allow the applicants to conduct activities intended to promote recovery of species that are listed as endangered under the ESA.

-With some exceptions, the ESA prohibits activities that constitute take of listed species unless a Federal permit is issued that allows such activity.
-The ESA's definition of “take” includes such activities as pursuing, harassing, trapping, capturing, or collecting in addition to hunting, shooting, harming, wounding, or killing.
+With some exceptions, the ESA prohibits activities that constitute take Start Printed Page 23841of listed species unless a Federal permit is issued that allows such activity.
+The ESA's definition of “take” includes such activities as pursuing, harassing, trapping, capturing, or collecting, in addition to hunting, shooting, harming, wounding, or killing.

 A recovery permit issued by us under section 10(a)(1)(A) of the ESA authorizes the permittee to conduct activities with endangered or threatened species for scientific purposes that promote recovery or for enhancement of propagation or survival of the species.
 These activities often include such prohibited actions as capture and collection.
 Our regulations implementing section 10(a)(1)(A) for these permits are found in the Code of Federal Regulations (CFR) at 50 CFR 17.22 for endangered wildlife species, 50 CFR 17.32 for threatened wildlife species, 50 CFR 17.62 for endangered plant species, and 50 CFR 17.72 for threatened plant species.

 Proposed activities in the following permit requests are for the recovery and enhancement of propagation or survival of the species in the wild.
-The ESA requires that we invite public comment before issuing this permit.
-Accordingly, we invite local, State, Tribal, and Federal agencies and the public to submit written data, views, or arguments with respect to this application.
+The ESA requires that we invite public comment before issuing these permits.
+Accordingly, we invite local, State, Tribal, and Federal agencies and the public to submit written data, views, or arguments with respect to these applications.
 The comments and recommendations that will be most useful and likely to influence agency decisions are those supported by quantitative information or studies.